Henoch-Schönlein Purpura

 • Drugs are most often associated with adults with HSP: acetaminophen, angiotensin-converting enzyme inhibitors (ACEI), angiotensin II receptor antagonists (ARB), some antibiotics including clarithromycin quinolones, etanercept, codeine, nonsteroidal anti-inflammatory drugs.

-• Vaccinations are rarely reported in association with HSP; however, there are some reports surrounding administration of MMR (measles, mumps, rubella), pneumococcal, meningococcal, influenza and hepatitis B immunizations.
+• Vaccinations are rarely associated with HSP; MMR, pneumococcal, meningococcal, influenza and hepatitis B

 Genetics

-Associated with α1-antitrypsin deficiency, familial Mediterranean fever, HLA-A2, HLA-A11, HLA-B35, HLA-DRB1, renin-angiotensin and nitric oxide synthase polymorphisms
+Associated with α1-antitrypsin deficiency, familial Mediterranean fever, HLA-A2, HLA-A11, HLA-B35, HLA-DRB1, renin-angiotensin, and nitric oxide synthetase polymorphisms

 Commonly Associated Conditions

-• Malignancy: this is rare and the greatest association is with solid tumors, including lymphoma, prostate cancer, and non–small cell lung cancer, but also multiple myeloma.
+• Rare association is with solid tumors, lymphoma, prostate cancer, non–small cell lung cancer, multiple myeloma.

-• Studies suggest a possible relationship with H. pylori infection (1) and immune-related disorders (food allergy, drug allergy, inflammatory bowel disease).
+• Possible relationship with H. pylori infection and immune-related disorders (food allergy, drug allergy, inflammatory bowel disease)

 There's more to see -- the rest of this topic is available only to subscribers.